polytrade-finance/lender-pool/docs/index.md

 ### Staking Pool
 Staking Pool helps Lender Pool to put stable ERC20 token to work and earning passive income while funds are not used by polytrade.
-Staking Pool helps Lender Pool connect with other smart contracts such as AAVE, Compound(one at a time).
-The funds will be transferred to such protocol to earn reward.
+Staking Pool helps Lender Pool connect with other smart contracts such as AAVE, Compound(one at a time).The funds will be transferred to such protocol to earn reward.
 Later the funds will be withdrawn to the Lender Pool.

+### Verification

+It is used to do the KYC.

+### Step-By-Step Guide for developers

+### Staking Pool

+`constructor`

+### Lender Pool

+### Redeem Pool